wanhuda/Business-Analyst--junior-.xlsx/README.md

 ![Earning Increment](2.increment.png)

-These 4 have the most notable increment in earning, which has increment higher than RM750,000.
+- A small number of products showed significant revenue growth.
+- Four products recorded a significant increase of more than RM700,000 each.
+- Revenue growth was driven mainly by these high-performing products.

 ## 3. ABC Analysis
 To identify which products generate the highest revenue and how important they are to the business.
-Grouping into three groups; A, B and C group.
+These products were categorised into three groups:

-- A group : Very Important.
-Generate the top 80% of the revenue to the store.
+- A group : Products that generate the top 80% of the revenue to the store.
-- B group : Medium Important.
-Generate the next 15% of the revenue to the store.
+- B group : Products that generate the next 15% of the revenue to the store.
-- C group : Least Important.
-Generate the last 5% of the revenue to the store.
+- C group : Products that generate the last 5% of the revenue to the store.

 ```sql
 WITH year19 as (